satellitecomponent/Neurite/README.md

 ```
 This will run all of the servers at once.
 They'll work on our Github pages host of Neurite, or any other way you locally access the interface.

-In the '?' tab, the AI HOW-TO checkbox will send a context message to the AI that allows it to answer questions about Neurite.
+As of our recent update, the servers now support an Ai proxy that connects Neurite to any inference backend.

-### `Notes`
+### `Final Notes`
 - Search: Our distinctive search mechanism transports you through your intricate web of thoughts, directly zooming to the node you are looking for.
 The navigational experience isn't just a gimmick; it also helps to reinforce the spatial memory of where that piece of information resides within the larger framework.
 - Saving: Your networks can be saved within the browser cache, or downloaded as a .txt file.
 Drag the .txt file into the save box, click load on the imported file, then click the second load button to display the network.
 Saving has recently been significantly enchanced!
 Now, node interactivity, fractal settings, and the Zettelkasten sync all fully restore when loading networks from the save tab...
 - Zettelkasten and Mind Mapping: Create nodes through custom-defined syntax, or create nodes through UI interaction within our fractal workspace, who's contents are bi-directionally linked to the main Zettelkasten document.
+- Fractals: We achieve real-time navigation of the Mandelbrot set by capturing a sparse set of points from the fractal and connecting them through SVGs.
+From there, we dynamically adapt the level of detail based on your viewport and cursor position.
+This evolving method is what ensures seamless fractal generation, interaction, as well as an expanding array of customizability options.

 Neurite realizes tapestry of thought reasoning for Ai, all within our innovative real-time Mandelbrot visualization.
-- Talk to [Neurite GPT](https://chat.openai.com/g/g-OT9IVbW8H-neurite) with access to Neurite's code and readme.
+- Talk to the custom GPT, [Neurite GPT](https://chat.openai.com/g/g-OT9IVbW8H-neurite) with access to Neurite's code and readme.
+(This is not the ai that interacts with Neurite itself)

 ![Aidiagram2_1 2 1](https://github.com/satellitecomponent/Neurite/assets/129367899/68310e74-7a2c-49a8-a377-1d245c5e938e)
 - This diagram represents how the AI's response incorporates note-taking to retain a non-linear conversation history.